publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch55/m__us_usc_t10_s1078b.md

             (A)

-             A member of the uniformed services or dependent—
+             A member or former member of the uniformed services or dependent—

                 (i) who is receiving outpatient medical care at a military medical treatment facility; and